CodeYourFuture/curriculum/common-content/en/module/tools/cat-2/index.md

 emoji= "💻"
 hide_from_overview = true
 [objectives]
-    1="Show the contents of a file, including line numbers, with cat" 2="Concatenate multiple files outputting to the terminal"
+    1="Show the contents of a file, including line numbers, with `cat`" 2="Concatenate multiple files outputting to the terminal"
 +++